 If your baby is taking more bottles and you aren’t able to stick to a routine pumping schedule, then your body will assume that your baby isn’t breastfeeding much and doesn’t need much milk.
 Your milk supply will diminish rather quickly.

 You can avoid this by breastfeeding often enough that remains your baby’s primary feeding method.
 When you aren’t breastfeeding, your pumping sessions are critical.

 Once you start skipping the pump, you can see a decline in the amount of milk produced.
 If you’re filling bottles with pumped milk and don’t want to supplement formula, those pumping sessions are more important.
-You can run out of milk if you skip many sessions and not keeping an eye on your freezer stash.
-This one included in breastfeeding mistakes.
+You can run out of milk if you skip many sessions and not keep an eye on your freezer stash.

 6. Allowing Dehydration to Set In